 This means that anyone holding a PIO card at the time of the PIO and OCI merger as a result inherits the benefits and rights of the OCI card scheme.
 However, the card holder has to convert his existing PIO card to an OCI card if hasn’t already done so before September 30, 2019.
-Now all PIO card holders have to apply to their governing Cox & King Global Services center and apply for an OCI for a fee of $295.
-This service is available until September 30, 2019 after which the PIO card will be deemed invalid and traveling without a valid OCI card is not advisable.
+Now, all PIO card holders have to apply to a VFS Global center and apply for an OCI for a fee.
+This service is available until September 30, 2019, after which, the PIO card will be deemed invalid and traveling without a valid OCI card is not advisable.

 PIO & OCI Merger

 The PIO and OCI schemes were merged to maximize benefits and reduce immigration procedures for non-resident Indians (NRIs) visiting India.
 The last date for applying for a OCI card in lieu of the discontinued PIO card was 31st October, 2018.
 After this date, requesting an OCI card will incur a fee.
 Traveling on a PIO card post after September 30, 2019 will not be acceptable.
 As a result of the merger, former Indian citizens receive benefits from both PIO and OCI card schemes.
 Current PIO cardholders now receive greater work, residence, and political benefits and are no longer required to undergo registration protocols through Foreigner Regional Registration Offices (FRROs).

 Prior to the PIO and OCI merger, the PIO card was used to increase travel to India among non-resident Indians (NRIs) and facilitate the travel procedures involved in visiting India.
 The PIO card provided exemption from the registration requirement for visiting India, along with other benefits that were not as extensive as those of the OCI category.